 - Wear thick gloves when handling rats.

-- Wash hands after handling any animal, and before eating.
+- Wash hands after any contact with natural water or after handling any animal, and again before eating.

 Further reading & references